merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 {:.notice}
 **Please note**: anvi'o follows the convention of string indexing and splicing that is identical the way one does it in Python or C.

 The statement above means that the index of the first nucleotide in any contig should be `0`.
-In other words, we start counting from `0`, not from `1`.
+In other words, for a gene call that start at the position `x`th position and ends at position `y`th position, we start counting from `x-1`, and not from `x` (but we still end at `y`.
 The `start` and `stop` positions in the input file should comply with this.
 Here is an example gene in a contig:

 ``` bash
                  1         2         3